DMTF/Redfish-Mockup-Server/README.md

 where

-* `-D <DIR>`.
-Absolute or relative path from the current working directory (CWD) to the directory where you placed the Redfish mockup bundle.

-    Default is the CWD.
 * `-S`.
 Runs the server in *short* form.

-    The form determines whether the server expects the version resource or the service root resource at the top of the mockup directory structure:
+The form determines what the server expects at the top of the mockup directory structure:

     | Form  | At&nbsp;the&nbsp;top&nbsp;of&nbsp;the&nbsp;mockup&nbsp;directory&nbsp;structure |
     | :---  | :---        |
     | Tall  | The version resource, `/redfish`. | Default is tall form. |
     | Short | The service root resource, `/redfish/v1/`.
 Use the `-S` option to run in short form. |
+* `-D <DIR>`.
+Absolute or relative path from the current working directory (CWD) to the Redfish mockup bundle directory.
+Default is the CWD.

 ## Example